NFL bubble watch: 32 veterans who could be cut before Week 1

 Defensive lineman Dominique Easley

 Easley suffered a torn ACL during training camp last year, ending his fourth season before it began.
 The Rams signed Easley to a one-year deal this offseason, with the hope that the former first-round pick in 2014 can return to form.
-But Easley, who had 3.5 sacks and two forced fumbles in 2016, is facing an uphill battle as he attempts to come back from a third serious knee injury and is in a position group that includes All-Pros Aaron Donald and Ndamukong Suh and returning veteran Michael Brockers. -- Lindsey Thiry
+But Easley, who had 3.5 sacks and two forced fumbles in 2016, is facing an uphill battle as he attempts to come back from a third serious knee injury and is in a position group that includes All-Pros Aaron Donald and Ndamukong Suh and veteran Michael Brockers. -- Lindsey Thiry

 San Francisco 49ers